Crossbones (character): Powers and abilities

 An expert combatant trained in warfare, Crossbones is an accomplished military tactician, and is thus able to formulate strategies on the battlefield.
 He also has extensive training in martial arts, street-fighting, marksmanship, and various forms of hand-to-hand combat.
-He once served as a student at the Taskmaster's school for criminals before becoming an instructor there himself.
-Physically, Crossbones is tall and well built, but moves with an athletic grace uncommon for a man of his bulk.
+He once served as a student at the Taskmaster's school for criminals before becoming an instructor there.
+Physically, Crossbones is tall and muscular, but athletic and dextrous.
 In addition, he is proficient in the use of various weapons, such as guns, bows, and throwing knives.
-One of Crossbones' primary weapons are spring-loaded stiletto blades housed in his gauntlets.
+One of Crossbones' primary weapons is the spring-loaded stiletto blade housed in his gauntlets.
 He also has experience with torture and brainwashing, having effectively "reprogrammed" Sin, and nearly so with Diamondback.

-As a member of the Thunderbolts, Crossbones was exposed to corrupted Terrigen Mists during a mission, and shortly after manifested the ability to generate a circle of energy in front of his face which could fire energy beams capable of piercing and burning his targets.
-The ability developed to the point where flames engulfed the entirety of his head while still allowing him to fire focused energy beams, though these flames could seemingly be doused in water.
-While his power is active, Crossbones does not appear to be entirely impervious to the flames he generates.
-After the flames died following his first usage, his mask appeared to have been burnt away and his face was heavily scarred.
+As a member of the Thunderbolts, Crossbones was exposed to corrupted Terrigen Mists during a mission, and shortly after manifested the ability to generate a circle of energy in front of his face which could fire energy beams capable of piercing and burning targets.
+The ability developed to the point where flames engulfed the entirety of his head while still allowing him to fire focused energy beams.
+Crossbones is not impervious to the flames he generates.

 Other versions

 Heroes Reborn

-An alternate universe variant of Crossbones from a pocket dimension created by Franklin Richards appears in Heroes Reborn as an enforcer for the Red Skull and Master Man's World Party.
+An alternate universe version of Crossbones appears in Heroes Reborn as an enforcer for the Red Skull and Master Man's World Party.

 House of M

-An alternate universe variant of Crossbones from Earth-58163 appears in House of M as a member of the Hood's Masters of Evil.
+An alternate universe version of Crossbones appears in House of M as a member of the Hood's Masters of Evil.

 Marvel 2099

 In the unified Marvel 2099 reality of Earth-2099, Brock Rumlow has been long dead.
-He was somehow reanimated as a cyborg zombie with EMP immunity where he served the 2099 version of the Cabal.
+He is reanimated as a cyborg zombie and begins working for the Cabal.

-Old Man Logan

-An alternate universe variant of Crossbones from Earth-21923 appears in Old Man Logan.

 Ultimate Marvel

-An alternate universe variant of Crossbones from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Crossbones appears in the Ultimate Marvel imprint.
 This version is a teenager and member of the Serpent Skulls gang.